pkoch/2022-06-08-Choreography-and-Diligence/Choreography-and-Diligence.md

 ---

-**tl;dr**: microservices don't solve problems, they only make them obvious.
+## tl;dr

+- Microservices are better at making problems obvious then solving them.
-Packages can be a less demanding alternative.
+- Packages can be a less demanding alternative.

 ---